xhh261672/Demon/Database/README.md

     where (select count(distinct(Salary)) from Employee where DepartmentId = E.DepartmentId and Salary > E.Salary) < 3
     and E.DepartmentId = D.Id
     order by E.DepartmentId, E.Salary desc;

+    select count(distinct(Salary)) from Employee where DepartmentId = E.DepartmentId and Salary > E.Salary返回0 which i dont know why...